Kavinchandra/Trainings-and-Projects/README.md

 Write a script to interact with your network at the command line.

 # Face Generation => GAN:
-This is the second project and here, you'll build a custom generative adversarial network to generate new images of faces.
+This is the second project and here you'll build a custom generative adversarial network to generate new images of faces.